aregsar/aregsarblog/blog/2021/redis-configure-laravel-session/index.md

             //redis key prefix for this connection
             'prefix' => 'c:',
         ],
-         'session' => [
+        //we added this connection specifically for use as the redis session connection 'session' => [
             'url' => env('REDIS_URL'),//This setting is not used 'host' => env('REDIS_HOST', '127.0.0.1'),